 - Lemon Juice - for flavor and to give the cheese a little acidity.

-- Cashews, Potatoes, or White Beans - to make the sauce thick and creamy.
-For this you can choose from 1 cup of cashews, 1 1/4 cup of diced potato or 1 can of white beans - drained and rinsed.
-I like to use cashews to give it a rich and creamy texture.
+- Cashews, Potatoes, or White Beans – to make the sauce thick and creamy.
+For this you can choose from 1 cup of cashews, 1 1/4 cups of diced potato, or 1 can of white beans – drained and rinsed.
+I like to use cashews to give the sauce a rich and creamy texture.
 (No need to soak the cashews beforehand, they will soften when cooked with the squash.)
 Potatoes and beans also work great, but they will not be as smooth and creamy as cashews.

 - Salt - for flavor.